 Skeptical Inquirer is the official journal of the Committee for Skeptical Inquiry.
+It is published by the Center for Inquiry in association with the Committee for Skeptical Inquiry.
 Six times per year Skeptical Inquirer publishes critical scientific evaluations of all manner of controversial and extraordinary claims, including but not limited to paranormal and fringe-science matters, and informed discussion of all relevant issues.
 In addition to news, articles, book reviews, and investigations on a wide variety of topics, Skeptical Inquirer has a stellar stable of regular columnists including Joe Nickell (“Investigative Files”), Massimo Polidoro (“Notes on a Strange World”), Massimo Pigluicci (“Thinking About Science”), Robert Sheaffer (“Psychic Vibrations”), and SI managing editor Benjamin Radford's reader-driven (“The Skeptical Inquiree”).
 Yale University neurologist Steven Novella, M.D., founder of the New England Skeptical Society and executive editor of the Science-Based Medicine blog, contributes a new "The Science of Medicine" column, and contributing editor Kenneth W. Krause adds a regular science column, "ScienceWatch."

 Researchers looking into the causes of breast cancer may have overlooked the most obvious cause of all: the wearing of bras.

 by Richard Wiseman, Matthew Smith, and Jeff Wisman

 Much of the evidence relating to paranormal phenomena consists of eyewitness testimony...

 by Joe Nickell

 Hundreds of mystical or supernaturalistic health treatment methods have been advanced in recent decades.
 Here are 31 of them.

 Traditional Chinese medicine is thousands of years old and has literally more than a billion satisfied customers.